nestorSag/streaming-gmm/README.md

 ### Optimization algorithms

 The default optimization algorithm when creating and updating the model is ```GradientAscent```.
-Accelerated gradient ascent directions are also available (in fact they usually perform better, so we recommend using them) and we can create them as follows:
+Accelerated gradient ascent directions are also available (in fact they usually perform better, so you should use them!) and they can be created as follows:

 ```
 import com.github.gradientgmm.optim.algorithms.{MomentumGradientAscent,NesterovGradientAscent}